aish2997/blog-website/README.md

   --uniform-bucket-level-access
 ```

-1. Add instructions to set up WIF using Gcloud Commands
+## 4. Enable these APIs in Google Cloud Platform

-2. Add instaructions to create state bucket in GCS using Gcloud Commands.
+It's important to note that enabling these APIs can incurr cost.

-3. Add instructions to add github actions service account as well.
+1. IAM Service Account Credentials API
-4. IAM Service Account Credentials API Enable this API
+2. Cloud DNS API

-To access the webapp use the below URL.
+## 5. To access the webapp use the below URL.

  ```
  http://[YOUR_BUCKET_NAME].storage.googleapis.com